Apply for Certification

 Required: 2 years experience in business-related emergency operations management

-Required: current involvement in business-related emergency operations management
+Field exp[erience not required.
+Candidates must attest to current involvement in business-related emergency operations management at the time of application.

 Certification performed by ACAC: Testing, analysis, and evaluation of the individual's knowledge, skills and abilities for the purpose of certification and re-certification in the field of business-related emergency operations management.